-Aerys appointed three of the Alchemist Wisdoms, Lord Rossart, Garigus and Belis, to create a vast quantity of wildfire to destroy King's Landing should he lose the War of the Usurper.
-When his Hand Lord Qarlton Chelsted opposed the plan and renounced his duties in disgust, Aerys had him burned to death with wildfire and made Rossart as his next and final Hand.
-This was one of the reasons why Ser Jaime Lannister slew both Rossart and King Aerys.
+The three wisdoms during Robert's Rebellion were Lord Rossart, Garigus and Belis.
+King Aerys tasked them with creating a vast quantity of wildfire to potentially destroy King's Landing, should the war be lost.
+When Lord Qarlton Chelsted, the Hand of the King, opposed the plan and renounced his duties in disgust, Aerys had him burned to death with wildfire and made Rossart as his next and final Hand.
+This was one of the reasons why Ser Jaime Lannister slew both Rossart and King Aerys during the Sack of King's Landing.

 A Clash of Kings

-During the War of the Five Kings, Cersei Lannister commissions a great quantity of wildfire for the city's defences.
-The Alchemists report an unexplainable increase in the effectiveness of their spells, where it is quickly noted that it had not been as easy since the time of the dragons, which allowed them to create the substance more quickly.
+During the War of the Five Kings, Cersei Lannister commissions a great quantity of wildfire for the defenses of King's Landing.
+The alchemists report an unexplainable increase in the effectiveness of their spells, where it is quickly noted that it had not been as easy since the time of the dragons, which allowed them to create the substance more quickly.
+Some wildfire jars commissioned by the late Aerys II Targaryen are rediscovered during the War of the Five Kings.

 A Feast for Crows